MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/storage.md

 ## What are Local storage and Session storage?

-The browser lets you store data against a key.
-Up 5MB.
+The browser lets you a store value against a key in an in-browser database.

+Up to 5MB.

+## Expiration

-Local storage data has no expiration time.
-It applies across tabs/windows of the same site.
+Local storage data has **no** expiration time.
+It applies across tabs/windows of the same site / origin.

-While session sStorage data gets cleared when the page session ends — that is, when the page is closed.
+While session storage data gets cleared when the page session ends — that is, when the tab is closed.

 ## Resources